gkiefer/backup2l/README.md

 *backup2l* supports hierarchical differential backups with a user-specified number of levels and backups per level.
 With this scheme, the total number of archives that have to be stored only increases logarithmically with the number of differential backups since the last full backup.
 Hence, small incremental backups can be generated at short intervals while time- and space-consuming full backups are only sparsely needed.

 The restore function allows to easily restore the state of the file system or arbitrary directories/files of previous points in time.
 The ownership and permission attributes of files and directories are correctly restored.

+An open driver architecture allows to use virtually any archiving program as a backend.
+Built-in drivers support .tar.gz, .tar.bz2, or .afioz files.
+Further user-defined drivers can be added as described in the supplied sample configuration file 'first-time.conf'.

 An integrated split-and-collect function allows to comfortably transfer all or selected archives to a set of CDs or other removable media.